html-validate/html-validate/docs/index.md

 Write your own element metadata, rules and/or business logic.

-Write your own sharable configurations or plugins.
+Write your own shareable configurations or plugins.

 **Learn more about [writing rules](dev/writing-rules.html) and [writing plugins](dev/writing-plugins.html).**